cfsengineering/CEASIOMpy/CONTRIBUTING.md

 log.critical('This is for critical error messages')
 ```

-They will be saved in a log file with the same name as your module (.log)
-and printed in the console during the execution.
+The log file is saved at the root of CEASIOMpy (CEASIOMpy/ceasiompy.log) and printed in the console during the execution.
+In the log file, the second column is the level of the message and the third column is the module from which the message comes from.

 #### Testing and coverage